gulfiliz/gulfiliz.github.io/_posts/2025-12-30-new-orleans.md

 And where the real fun happens — **Bourbon Street.** Whatever you are looking for, it's here.
 There are very good cafés on this street, very good restaurants and bars.
 I even saw a few strip clubs.

 I had always seen them in American TV shows, and I smirked when I walked in front of one.
 Want a quick culture shock?
 Here we go.
 The nearly naked women at the door were taking photos with people passing by.
 What do you expect — young men being the volunteers for this photo shoot, right?
 Nooo.
 Even a family with a child in their arms was taking photos.
 What a culture shock.
-Hey, what is a child doing there at that hour? :D :D
+Hey, what is a child doing there at that hour? :D

 Anyway, moving on.

+Ahahha, could not!

+(A big parenthesis: Goodness!
+What a tragedy, really — that woman could have been your daughter!
+Shakespeare would rise from his grave and write a new tragedy, the finest of all.
+Actually, let me pause this post and write a serious essay on moral decadence, social decay, the normalization of the absurd —

+Just kidding.
+Jazz, jazz, jazzz!)

 ---